Skip to Content

 Growing Onions from Seed

-For the largest range of varieties, growing from seeds can be a low cost way to grow onions.
-Onions need a really good head start before being transplanted into the garden, so count back about 10 weeks from your area’s last frost date to figure out when you should start seeds.
 To grow firm, big bulbs, you don’t want to move the onions outside until the weather is consistently above 50 degrees.
-Onion seeds tend to deteriorate in quality quickly, so for best germination rates, you should plan to start with fresh seeds each year.
+Onion seeds tend to deteriorate in quality quickly.
+For the best germination rates, you should plan to start with fresh seeds each year.
 Onions like warmth, to help germination along, putting the pots on a seed heat mat will make a big difference.
 When it’s time to transplant, dig a long shallow trench and follow spacing information for the variety you are growing.

 Growing Onions from Transplants

-Transplants are baby onion plants, and can be found at your local nursery and by mail order.
+Transplants are baby onion plants and can be found at your local nursery and by mail order.
 It takes the work out of starting onion seeds and can still deliver a large range of varieties.
 This is the most expensive route – but still a great deal over buying onions at the grocery store.
 Seeds will cost you about $3 for 300, sets will cost you about $6 for 100, and transplants will run about $20 for 100.

 yellow onion sets